Fiat 130: Fiat 130 Coupé

-Fiat 130 Berlina type "B"
+Fiat 130 Saloon type "B"

 These cars were improved in 1971, taking on board some Paolo Martin innovations conceived for the Coupé.
 The steering column, the dashboard, the central console and the ventilation are identical to the Coupé.
 The seats, the steering wheel and the door panels were improved, but differently from the Coupé.
 One can say the 1971 "B" version from 1971 is significantly more refined than the "A" version dating from 1969.

 Retrospectively, if one compares the 130 with big BMW and Mercedes sedans, the Fiat 130 Berlina type "B" may be the winner in terms of interior design and some comfort elements.
 But if one is considering the dynamic elements like power and ride comfort, the Fiat 130 type "B" is still lagging as the engine is not blessed with fuel injection (somewhat difficult to start—depending on the conditions), the engine does not have hydraulic self-adjusting valves, and the engine is simply not powerful enough.
 All this combines with a worryingly high fuel consumption.
 And this lack of dash and lack of efficiency are not compensated for with an extra smooth ride.

+Fiat 130 Familiare

+The Agnellis charged Officina Introzzi of Lake Como with building an estate version of the 130 saloon, called the 130 Familiare.
+The design was executed by Fiat Design Centre, while Introzzi built the cars.
+Four were built, exclusively for the Agnelli family and their friends.
+The first car, fitted with wood panelling and a roof rack including a wicker basket, was Gianni Agnelli's personal car and is called the Fiat 130 Villa d'Este - a name later used by Introzzi on other luxuriously appointed Fiats, including the Ritmo and Panda.